Corrections to the Hamiltonian induced by finite-strength coupling to the environment: Results

-or equivalently, in terms of the $\mathcal{S}_{\alpha \beta}(\omega)$ function, it takes the form:
+or equivalently, in terms of the $\mathcal{S}_{\alpha \beta}(\omega)$ function \eqref{S_principal_value_main}, it takes the form:

-\end{theorem} \begin{proof} The sketch of the proof is as follows.
+\end{theorem} \begin{remark} What is interesting about the expression \eqref{mean_force_without_poles} is that despite of its form, it does not exhibit any poles, which is quite unusual for a Lamb-shift correction.
+Thus, the principal value integral is not needed in this case (cf. Eq. \eqref{integral_representation}). \end{remark} \begin{proof} The sketch of the proof is as follows.
 To solve Eq. \eqref{mean_force_equation_main} we write the exponents from both sides of the equality in terms of the Dyson series, which formally can be expressed via the time-ordering operator $\mathcal{T}$ as: